-2. Intermittent versus Daily regimen:

-The intermittent therapy will remain the mainstay of treating pediatric patients.
-However, Among seriously ill admitted children or those with severe disseminated disease/ neuro-tuberculosis, the likelihood of vomiting or non-tolerance of oral drugs is high in the initial phase.
-Such, select group of seriously ill admitted patients should be given daily supervised therapy during their stay in the hospital using daily drug dosages.
-After discharge they will be taken on thrice weekly DOT regimen (with suitable modification to thrice weekly dosages).
-The following are the daily doses (mg per kg of body weight per day) Rifampicin 10-12 mg/kg (max 600 mg/day), Isoniazid 10 mg/kg (max 300 mg/day), Ethambutol 20-25mg/kg (max 1500 mg/day), PZA 30-35mg/kg (max 2000 mg/day) and Streptomycin 15 mg/kg (max 1gm/day).
+2. Intermittent versus Daily regimen: The available scientific evidence, advantages and disadvantages, risks and benefits were deliberated extensively and it was decided that intermittent therapy will remain the mainstay of treating pediatric patients till emergence of evidence against this mode of therapy.
+The group agreed that the missing doses in thrice weekly regime can adversely affect its efficacy.
+The group also emphasized that amongseriously ill admitted children or those with severe disseminated disease/neuro-tuberculosis, the likelihood of vomiting or non-tolerance of oral drugs is high in the initial phase.
+There was, therefore, an agreement that this select group of seriously ill admitted patients should be givendailysupervised therapy during their stay in the hospitalusing daily drug dosages.After discharge they will be taken on thrice weekly DOT regimen (with suitable modification to thrice weekly dosages).
+The mechanism to make the necessary drugs available would be developed by RNTCP.